 During this time, it is critical that we protect vulnerable patients, as well as our patients, staff, clinicians and community.
-Therefore, we are restricting all visitors to our hospitals until further notice.
+Therefore, we have restricted all visitors to our hospitals and clinics until further notice.
+Exceptions may be made in advance by the clinical care team to support the goals of care discussions for appropriate patients.
+Walk-up hospital visitors will not be allowed.
 The enhanced visitor restrictions are in alignment with recommendations established by the San Diego County Health Department.
-Exceptions may be made for those visiting a patient on comfort/end-of-life care or who are the coach/partner of a maternity patient.
-These instances will all be validated before entry is granted, and all visitor will be given wristbands to wear.

 If you wish to visit a patient, please consider other means like telephone or video conference.
 Using electronic methods to communicate with a patient and limiting visitor-to-patient contact is an important part of our visitor restriction process during this COVID-19 response period.

 At our clinics, urgent care centers and HealthExpress locations, we ask that companions wait outside or in their vehicle unless their assistance is necessary to help the patient complete their care.

 Please note visitation restrictions may evolve over time depending on our response to public health recommendations.
 Again, we are doing this to protect the health and safety of our patients, staff, clinicians and community.
 Thank you for your understanding.

 As a health care organization, we are dedicated to providing a healthy and safe environment for all who visit our facilities.
 We understand that service dogs may be required to accompany our patients and visitors.
 To ensure we are able to maintain health and safety standards for everyone, we ask that you abide by the following guidelines.